Is He The One?

-If on the other hand, he or she has a psychiatric issue that being hidden from you, consider buying a ticket out of the relationship.
+If, on the other hand, he or she has a psychiatric issue that is hidden from you, consider buying a ticket out of the relationship.

-The main stressors in marriage, aside from compatibility, are sex and money.
+The main stressor in marriage, aside from sex and compatibility, is money.

 You must be able to talk about money openly.
 What are your expectations…and hers?
 Do you have a sense of how income will be coming in?
 Will one of you stay home when children enter the scene?

-It is often tough to talk about money because it raises anxiety for all involved and sound trite.
+It is often tough to talk about money because it raises anxiety for all involved and sounds trite.
 If you can’t deal with this productively, please consider a pre-marital counselor who can help you get a sense of how you both want to live.
-You can avoid some nasty disappointments, if you talk a bit early on.
+You can avoid some nasty disappointments if you talk a bit early on.

 On the other hand, you don’t want to be caught in a rebound situation, which happens more than we might like to think.

-The relationship may still work, but the dice is loaded against you because she is entering the relationship to avoid feeling of loss, rather than because she's enthralled with you.
+The relationship may still work, but the dice are loaded against you because she is entering the relationship to avoid the feeling of loss rather than because she's enthralled with you.
 Once again, couples counseling may be helpful to tease out what’s going on.